yaramohajerani/spatial-climate-ABM/README.md

 #### FirmAgent
 - **Production Technology**: Leontief production function with labor, material inputs, and capital
 - **Technical Coefficients**: 0.5 units each of labor, inputs, and capital per unit output
-- **Wage Setting**: Endogenous wage adjustment based on labor market tightness and hiring success
+- **Wage Setting**: Responsive wage adjustment based on financial constraints and labor market tightness
-- **Dynamic Pricing**: ±5% price adjustments based on inventory levels
+- **Dynamic Pricing**: Supply-demand driven pricing with scarcity premiums and affordability constraints
 - **Input Procurement**:
   - **Retail firms**: Treat inputs as interchangeable, purchase from any supplier
   - **Non-retail firms**: Independent input requirements from each connected supplier